 The Civil and Commercial Procedures Act govern the civil courts.
-Adjudication of all civil and commercial cases, including all cases involving non-Muslims fall within the mandate of the civil courts.
+Adjudication of all civil and commercial cases, including all cases involving personal status of non-Muslims fall within the mandate of the civil courts.
 The courts of minor causes (the lower courts and the court of execution) have one judge with jurisdiction over minor civil and commercial disputes.
-The High Civil Court has three judges with jurisdiction over larger civil and commercial disputes and personal status cases involving non-Muslims.
-Appeals are made at the Civil High Court of Appeal, which is presided over by three judges.
+The High Civil Court consists of one judge or more (depending on the administrative jurisdiction of the court in question as defined by the Supreme Judicial Council resolutions) with jurisdiction over larger civil and commercial disputes and personal status cases involving non-Muslims.
+Appeals are made at the Civil High Court of Appeal or the High Civil Court (as the case may be), which is presided over by at least three judges.
 The criminal law courts adjudicate criminal cases.
 The lower criminal court, which is headed by a single judge rules on misdemeanor crimes.
-The High Criminal Court has three judges and rules on felonies.
-Appeals are made at the Criminal High Court of Appeal, which also has three judges.
+The High Criminal Court has at least three judges and rules on felonies.
+Appeals are made at the Criminal High Court of Appeal or the High Criminal Court (as the case may be), which also has three judges.
 Both the civil and criminal court systems have a Court of Cassation, the final appellate court.